renpy/renpy/sphinx/source/layeredimage.rst

 The ``group`` statement groups together alternative layers.
 When an attribute is inside a group, it is an error to include any of the other attributes in that group.
-(But it's fine to include the same attribute twice.)
+(But it's fine to include the same attribute twice.
+The ``multiple`` keyword removes this restriction.)

 The ``group`` statement takes a name.
 The name isn't used for very much, but is used to generate the default names of attributes inside the group.